-Danger as a result of unsafe operating states resulting from software manipulation
+Danger to life as a result of unsafe operating states resulting from software manipulation

-Software manipulation (e.g. by viruses, Trojan horses, malware, worms) can cause unsafe operating states to develop in your installation which can lead to death, severe injuries and/ or material damage.
+Manipulation of the software, e.g. viruses, trojans, malware or worms, can cause unsafe operating states in your system that may lead to death, serious injury, and property damage.

-- Keep the software up to date.
-Information and newsletters can be found at: http://support.automation.siemens.com - Incorporate the automation and drive components into a state-of-the-art, integrated industrial security concept for the installation or machine.
-For more detailed information, go to: http://www.siemens.com/industrialsecurity - Make sure that you include all installed products into the integrated industrial security concept.
+- Keep the software up to date. - Incorporate the automation and drive components into a state-of-the-art, integrated industrial security concept for the installation or machine. - Make sure that you include all installed products in the integrated industrial security concept. - Protect files on removable storage media against malware through appropriate protective measures, e.g. virus scanners.